 There isn’t such a thing as “bad bacteria” per se.
 The term “bad bacteria” refers to bacteria that do not contribute to overall health and wellbeing.
 What’s important is that the population of bacteria in the gut morphs, depending on the internal terrain.
 For example, at normal levels candida is fine.
 Candida is a type of fungus that bursts into action when lifestyle factors are out of balance.
 For people who abuse alcohol or eat too many sugary foods, however, candida overgrowth can be a serious problem.
 The reason that candida proliferates in this sort of environment is not that it’s necessarily “bad” or harmful.
 Instead, the overgrowth is due to an abundance of food that candida likes to eat.
 In a sense, candida is trying to help.

-An individual’s diet is intricately linked to the populations of microbes in their gut.
+An individual’s diet is affecting the populations of microbes in the gut in an intricate manner.
 Eating an ultra-processed diet, packed with foods like snacks and sugary juice, affects the microbiota population.
 Energy intake from ultra-processed foods in the US is a whopping 57.9%, meaning that just 42.1% comes from healthy foods.
 In the first comprehensive review of ultra-processed foods on the gut microbiota, researchers found that eating a diet high in ultra-processed foods changes the composition of the gut microbiota, leading to inflammation and even epigenetic changes.
 These changes impact the pathophysiology of disease and weight gain.
-Plus, the effects can be transferred to later generations.
+And the effects are transferrable to later generations.